 Karen talked about the Superbowl - Transmedia Bowl and how the 30sec adverts are so important - not just for the 30secs when broadcast but the before and after and how the consumers attention has to be grabbed.
 There are competitions and contests including popular video clips and games such as Angry Birds (yay).
 An interesting point was illustrated by the popularity of a webcam of baby eagles and how they had been filmed from the eggs being laid to hatching and how it has fascinated so many people.
 I think it's a great example because it goes against the perception of people having short attention spans and not wanting to be involved with something that is not high noise and action.
 If an event is interesting then people will become absorbed and want to follow it.

-She went on to talk about how there is s
+She went on to talk about how there is so much happening outside education using technology.

 Digital content allows us to access experts.
 In education we are data poor but the transition to digital will lead to powered up learning environments.
 The idea of a Harry Potter style newspapers are quite feasible with moving and changing images embedded in other media.